 8. Pelgag Spice Cafe and Bar

 If you’re looking for a unique meal stop by Pelgag Spice Cafe and Bar, a funky, small eatery right next to the Teramachi shopping street in Kawaramachi in Kyoto.
-Pelgag is completely vegetarian (a few of the desserts use animal products) with most options being fully vegan.
+Pelgag is entirely vegetarian (a few of the desserts use animal products) with most options being fully vegan.

 When the author visited, the menu featured all middle-eastern inspired plant-based options with falafel, tempeh, and plenty of delicious vegetables.
 As the cafe is small it is recommended to visit by yourself or with a friend.